alexandrainst/ragger/README.md

 recommended, however, as you would probably need to at least specify the configuration of your stores.

+Note that some components need additional environment variables to be set, such as `OPENAI_API_KEY` for the `OpenAIEmbedder` and `OpenAIGenerator`.
+These can be set by including a `.env` file in the working directory when building the Docker image, and it will be copied into the image and used during compilation and running of the demo.

 If you have any data on disk, you can simply mount it into the Docker container by adding the `-v` flag to the `docker run` command.